-If the suspicions raised are not confirmed by an investigation, the matter will be closed.
-Staff will not be treated or regarded any differently for raising the concern and their confidentiality will continue to be protected.

-A confidential record will be made of the nature and outcome of the concern.
-These records will normally be kept by the Director of Governance and reported to the Audit Committee annually.

-Normally, the Director of Governance will try to let the employee who raised the concern know, in writing, the results of the investigations and about any action that is proposed.
-Correspondence will be addressed to their home address at all times.
+- 4.1 If the suspicions raised are not confirmed by an investigation, the matter will be closed.
+Staff will not be treated or regarded any differently for raising the concern and their confidentiality will continue to be protected. - 4.2 A confidential record will be made of the nature and outcome of the concern.
+These records will normally be kept by the Director of Governance and reported to the Audit Committee annually. - 4.3 Normally, the Director of Governance will try to let the employee who raised the concern know, in writing, the results of the investigations and about any action that is proposed.
+Correspondence will be always addressed to their home address.
 Where action is not taken, they will be given an explanation.